-The Winner of the 2017 WICB Early Career Medal is
+The Winner of the 2021 WICB Early Career Medal is

 Details of previous winners of the WICB medal can be seen here.

 This prize complements the already established Hooke Medal, awarded annually by the BSCB to a UK-based cell biologist of either gender who has made exceptional contributions to the field.
-From 2015, the Hooke Medal is awarded to someone who started their own group within the last 14 years.